 AI-controlled robotic systems that autonomously harvest crops, adapting to ripeness, terrain, and plant variation.
 Includes soft fruit picking and selective harvesting; distinct from precision spraying which treats plants rather than harvesting them.

 Yet the tier-defining tension remains unsolved: no commercial-scale robotic arm for selective fruit/vegetable harvesting exists yet (PatSnap R&D synthesis, April 2026).
 An independent technical analysis (Lyon Industries, May 2026) identifies the core bottleneck plainly: harvesting is "the hardest biological manipulation problem" in agricultural robotics, with positioning and guidance systems mature but selective actuation and end-effector control persistently underdeveloped.
 Speed gaps persist—strawberry systems operate at roughly 50% of manual efficiency, and most crops require 2-5 second picking times for economic viability.
-While vision-led research dominates (35% of sources, April 2026), physical autonomy remains the unsolved engineering challenge and safety standards are absent.
+End-effector limitations appear in real deployment: humanoid robots deployed in Fujian tea production documented "repeated failures" in delicate crop handling despite being at the frontier of robotics.
+Policy-level assessments confirm: "Selective harvest robotics remains unsolved at commercial scale for most crops" (Northwoods Policy Network, May 2026).
+Adoption barriers extend beyond hardware to integration friction: equipment costs ($150,000-$500,000 per unit), tractor-compatibility constraints, subscription/maintenance fees, and ROI uncertainty remain prohibitive for most growers.
+Capital costs block adoption even when technology is effective—growers unable to purchase or rent compatible equipment.
 Venture capital funding for agricultural automation collapsed 68% since 2022, signaling investor skepticism about commercialization timelines despite technical advances and deployment announcements.
-The market is expanding (projected $604.25B by 2035 at 25.2% CAGR), but deployment remains concentrated among large operations and well-funded ventures.
-For most growers, capital costs ($150,000-$500,000 per unit), ROI uncertainty, persistent adoption-readiness gaps documented in farmer surveys (only 14% of farmers use field-level AI tools, May 2026), and the absence of proven commercial-scale end-effectors remain prohibitive barriers.
+Deployment remains concentrated among large operations and well-funded ventures; only 14% of farmers use field-level AI tools.

 Named commercial deployments are operational across multiple crops and regions, with several reaching economic viability thresholds.
 Netherlands-based inaho achieved labor-cost-parity milestone in May 2026: harvest rate increased from 15% to 45% (3x growth) with next-generation robot model at Dutch grower Greenco, operating at 20 kg/hour with RaaS fees now matching manual labor economics.
 Wageningen University validated AVL Motion's asparagus robot achieving 3,000–6,000 units/hour (10x manual) with no quality difference.
 University of Essex's strawberry system operates at Wilkin & Sons and JEPCO since October 2024 (won AI & Robotics Research Awards 2026 for industry collaboration).
 DailyRobotics launched California strawberry harvester (April 2026, 30 kg/hr current, 50 kg/hr target).
 Fieldwork Robotics secured £3M funding (May 2026) with harvesting-as-a-service trials launching June 2026 at named UK farms and fleet deployments targeted for 2027.